 As you’re checking to ensure your chickens are warm, make sure their water supply hasn’t frozen over.
 Break up ice that forms over the water, and be sure you change the water supply often.
 You might also like the idea of investing in a heated bucket.

-Raising healthy chickens in the winter is made easier when you’re pointed in the right direction.
+Raising healthy chickens in winter is made easier when you’re pointed in the right direction.
 Keep these tips in mind as the mercury starts to plummet to keep your birds happy, warm and healthy.